 Emerhub Indonesia has built a proprietary online system that cuts down several of the time-consuming application processes.
 This allows us to provide the fastest corporate entity formation service in Indonesia.
 As long as you are using Emerhub’s registered address and your industry doesn’t need additional industry licenses, the registration will take just five working days.

 Buying a ready-made shelf company

-To speed up the process, you can also purchase a shelf company which will allow you to issue invoices, sign contracts or participate in tenders immediately.
+To skip the whole registration and establishment process, you can purchase a shelf company.
+Doing this will allow you to issue invoices, sign contracts, or participate in tenders immediately.

-However, note that shelf companies may not always have the necessary licenses for your business classification.
-Emerhub can assist you and verify whether the shelf company you wish to buy also has all the required permits.
+However, make sure the shelf company has the necessary licenses for your business classification.
+Emerhub can provide you with shelf companies or verify whether the shelf company you wish to buy has all the required permits.

 Setting up a legal entity is not always the fastest or the most cost-effective way to enter a new market.
-For example, if you wish to start operating immediately or to test the market first, using an outsourced operations model would be the best option for you.
+If you wish to start operating immediately or to test the market first, using an outsourced operations model would be the best option for you.

-It allows you to earn revenue, provide services, conduct sales, etc. without establishing a local company or meeting the minimum foreign investment requirements.
+It allows you to do business activities like earn revenue, provide services, and conduct sales without establishing a local company or meeting the minimum foreign investment requirements.

 Read more on how to enter emerging markets by using outsourcing services

 How to start with company registration in Indonesia